-Where we refer to "we" or "Drydens" means Drydens Limited which trades under the name of drydensfairfax solicitors, a limited company registered in England and Wales (number 06765260) with its registered office at Shire House, 2 Humboldt Street, Bradford BD1 5HQ and "our" shall be construed accordingly.
+Where we refer to "we" or "Drydens" means Drydens Limited which trades under the name of drydensfairfax solicitors, a limited company registered in England and Wales (number 06765260) with its registered office at 4th Floor, Fairfax House, Merrion Street, Leeds LS2 8BX and "our" shall be construed accordingly.

 1. Accessing and updating data

 Under the Data Protection Act 1998, you may ask us to provide you with the details of any personal information that we hold about you.
-Such requests should be sent to the Compliance Officer at drydensfairfax solicitors, Shire House, 2 Humboldt Street, Bradford, West Yorkshire, BD1 5HQ.
+Such requests should be sent to the Compliance Team at drydensfairfax solicitors, 4th Floor, Fairfax House, Merrion Street, Leeds LS2 8BX.
 Please note that an official fee will be payable.
-We are entitled by law to change this fee to meet our costs in providing you with details of the personal information we hold about you.
+We or our clients are entitled by law to charge this fee to meet our costs in providing you with details of the personal information we hold about you.

 We may obtain personal information about you when you use this site.
 If you make enquiries regarding our services or careers with us you will be asked to enter personal information including, but without limitation, your name and contact details.

 You will know when we are collecting information intended to be kept for future use because the web page will contain a link to this statement.
 Personal data about you and your circumstances which you share with us through our website, telephone calls, emails or otherwise can be used by us.
 We may also receive personal data about you from third parties, our clients and credit reference agencies.
 The information we collect may include your name, address, date of birth, e-mail address, telephone number, debt account information, payment history and credit reference information.